Book cover The 13 steps to mentalism by Tony Corinda

 No not boat drivers!

-The ones who skimmed down to this section: When you buy this book and you most definitely should, you’re not only buying one of the most impactful books ever written on mentalism, you’re getting a complete instruction manual on how to become a complete well rounded mentalist.
+When you buy this book and you most definitely should, you’re not only buying one of the most impactful books ever written on mentalism, you’re getting a complete instruction manual on how to become a complete well rounded mentalist.

-I know at first you’ll find it a little bit difficult to read, but persevere with it and as you start to make your way through the book things will start to make more sense to you.
-Don’t just skip to the ‘tricks’ or you risk missing out on all
+I know at first you’ll find it a little bit difficult to read but persevere with it and as you start to make your way through the book things will start to make more sense to you.

 THE JUICY STUFF!

-I appreciate that this was a very long post to read so I just want to say thank you for taking the time to read my ramblings and while you’re here why don’t sign up for my occasional (ish) newsletter and I’ll see you on the next one!
+I appreciate that this was a very long post to read so I just want to say thank you for taking the time to read my ramblings and while you’re here why don’t sign up for The Mind Unmasked newsletter.

 ЯYΛП MΣПƬIƧ